Mingzefei/cookiecutter-science/README.md

     - `data/interim`: Intermediate data, pre-processed for further steps.
     - `data/processed`: Final processed data for modeling and analysis.
     - `data/external`: External datasets from other research teams for validation and comparison.

+By default, the project does not track folders ending with `-private` and their contents, which can be used to store private files.

 ## Future Features